ucfopen/enigma-materia-widget/src/_guides/creator.md

 ### Categories ###

 Categories can be used to group questions according to similarities in their content or purpose.
 Each category can have up to six questions.
+You can alter the vertical arrangement of categories by clicking the up or down arrows on the right side of the category text.

 ### Questions ###